Carrefour MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it returns movement history for a specific investment position, listing transaction types and key fields.
-Distinguishes from sibling tools like openfinance_list_transactions by its focus on investments.
+The description clearly states it returns movement history for investment positions, listing specific transaction types (BUY, SELL, TAX, etc.) and fields.
+It distinguishes from sibling tools like openfinance_list_investments and openfinance_list_transactions by focusing on investment-specific transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.